andry81/contools/Scripts/Tools/ToolAdaptors/totalcmd/README_EN.txt

 (may be in some cases it won't work, for example, command "pip install pip --upgrade" in Python 3.5 in Windows 7 x86 responds as "access denided")
 (correction: may be the error is an error of Python, the internet advises to run command as: "python -m pip install --upgrade")

-In the Window x64 open 64-bit console window and type: mklink /D "%SystemRoot%\Sysnative\cmd.exe" "%COMSPEC%"
+In the Windows x64 open 64-bit console window in the Administrative mode and type: mklink /D "%SystemRoot%\Sysnative" "%SystemRoot%\System32"

 This will create the directory link to 64-bit cmd.exe available from the 32-bit process.

-For 64-bit cmd.exe button under Windows x64:
+For 64-bit cmd.exe button under Windows x64 in the Administrative mode:

 cmd_sysnative_admin.lnk
 /K set "PWD=%P"&call %%PWD:~0,2%%&call cd "%%PWD%%"

-For 32-bit cmd.exe button under Windows x64:
+For 32-bit cmd.exe button under Windows x64 in the Administrative mode:

 cmd_syswow64_admin.lnk
 /K set "PWD=%P"&call %%PWD:~0,2%%&call cd "%%PWD%%"

+For 64-bit cmd.exe button under Windows x64 in a user mode:

+cmd_sysnative.lnk
+/K set "PWD=%P"&call %%PWD:~0,2%%&call cd "%%PWD%%"

-For cmd.exe button under Windows x32:
+For 32-bit cmd.exe button under Windows x64 in a user mode:

-cmd_admin.lnk
+cmd_syswow64.lnk
 /K set "PWD=%P"&call %%PWD:~0,2%%&call cd "%%PWD%%"

 ------------------------------------------------------------------------------